 As of May 2020, the Laboratory is maintaining and developing six databases.
 All of them follow the principles of Open Data and can be freely used both by Institute researchers and international scholars worldwide.

 Next to database work, the Laboratory is directly involved in the research process.
 Its members are engaged in projects on the analysis of demographic trends and patterns around the world, with a special focus on Europe.
 Researchers of the Demographic Data Laboratory actively work on the development of methods for the demographic measurements and reconstruction of data series.

 - developing and updating demographic databases on human mortality and fertility, and producing new data resources

 - coordinating and implementing demographic and biodemographic surveys in collaboration with international partners

-- engaging in teaching activities
+- engaging in teaching and supervising activities

 The Laboratory of Demographic Data is involved in a great many cooperative activities with other researchers and research groups within the MIPDR and has a large network of international collaborators.